Defining and Calling Functions #

 Concept Mapping: Equivalent to C#’s Expression-bodied members.

-• Concept Explanation: This is one of Swift’s most distinctive designs.
-Every parameter has two names:
+- Concept Explanation: This is one of Swift’s most distinctive features.
+Each parameter has two names:

-1. Argument Label: Used when calling the function, to make the call site read like natural language.
+- Argument Label: Used when calling the function, aiming to make the call site read like natural language.

-// Specify label: use 'from' for calling, 'hometown' internally
+// Specific label: 'from' used at call site, 'hometown' used internally

 func greet(person: String, from hometown: String) -> String {